Decomposable Fourier Multipliers and an Operator-Algebraic Characterization of Amenability: Inner amenability

-\begin{example} \normalfont Every amenable group is obviously amenable.
-Recall that a locally compact group $G$ is said to have an invariant neighborhood (IN) \cite[page 1273]{Pal2} if there exists a compact neighbourhood $V$ of the identity $e$ in $G$ such $V$ is stable under all inner automorphisms of $G$.
-By \cite[Proposition 12.1.9]{Pal2}, an IN-group $G$ is unimodular.
-Note that if $\mu_G$ is a Haar measure on an IN-group $G$ it is clear using \cite[(31) and (33) VII.13]{Bou3} that the map $m \co \L^\infty(G) \to \mathbb{C}$, $f \mapsto \frac{1}{\mu_G(V)}\int_V f$ satisfies \eqref{inner-mean}.
-Hence an IN-group is inner amenable\footnote{\thefootnote.
-This observation generalizes \cite[Remark 2.6 (i)]{FSW}.}.
-By \cite[Proposition 6.36]{ArK1}\footnote{\thefootnote.
-A locally compact group $G$ is pro-discrete if and only if it admits a basis $(X_j)$ of neighborhoods of the identity $e$ consisting of open compact normal subgroups.}, pro-discrete locally compact groups are IN.
-Moreover, by \cite[Proposition 12.1.9]{Pal2}, compact groups and locally compact abelian groups and discrete groups groups are IN.
+\begin{example} \normalfont Following \cite[p.~1273]{Pal01}, we say that a locally compact group $G$ is said to have an invariant neighborhood if there exists a compact neighbourhood $V$ of the identity $e$ in $G$ such that $V$ is stable under all inner automorphisms of $G$, i.e.~$s^{-1}Vs = V$ for all $s \in G$.
+Such a group is said to be an IN-group.
+By \cite[Proposition 12.1.9 p.~1273]{Pal01}, any IN-group $G$ is unimodular.
+Note that if $\mu_G$ is a Haar measure on an IN-group $G$, it is clear using \cite[(31) and (33) VII.13]{Bou04b} that the state $m \co \L^\infty(G) \to \mathbb{C}$, $f \mapsto \frac{1}{\mu_G(V)}\int_V f$ satisfies the equation \eqref{inner-mean}.
+Hence an IN-group is inner amenable.

+By \cite[Proposition 6.36 p.~119]{ArK23}, a locally compact group $G$ is pro-discrete if and only if it admits a basis $(X_j)$ of neighborhoods of the identity $e$ consisting of open compact normal subgroups.
+Consequently, pro-discrete locally compact groups are IN-groups.
+Moreover, according to \cite[Proposition 12.1.9 p.~1273]{Pal01}, compact groups, locally compact abelian groups and discrete groups groups are IN-groups.
 These groups are therefore all inner amenable.
-So in general, inner amenability is much weaker than amenability. \end{example}
+In particular, inner amenability is significantly weaker than amenability. \end{example}

-Recall the following characterization of amenability of \cite[Corollary 3.2]{LaP2} and \cite[page 85]{Pat} which we will use\footnote{\thefootnote.
-We added the assumption ``second countable'' since this equivalence uses the equivalence between ``injective'' and property $P$ for von Neumann algebras with separable preduals.}.